Robert Meyer

 Philadelphia, PA 19104

-Research Interests: behavioral game theory, consumer decision analysis, decision making under uncertainty, dynamic decision making, text analysis
+Research Interests: adoption of artificial intelligence, behavioral game theory, consumer decision analysis, decision making under uncertainty, dynamic decision making, text analysis

 Links: CV